 The CFA exam is made up of three parts: Level I, Level II, and Level III.
-Level I consists of two sections and 240 total multiple choice questions, which must be completed over three-hour sessions in the same sitting.
+Level I consists of two sections and 240 total multiple-choice questions, which must be completed over three-hour sessions in the same sitting.

-Upon passing Level 1, a CFA candidate can sit for the Level II exam a year later and Level III exam a year after that.
+Upon passing Level 1, a CFA candidate can sit for the Level II exam a year later and the Level III exam a year after that.
 Level I includes 120 questions, which are divided into 20 “mini-cases” that are essentially real-life scenarios with questions.
 Level III also has case-based scenarios as well as several essay questions.

 The CFA Board of Governors waits until the exams have been graded before determining the minimum passing score for each section.
 It’s important to note that the score varies on a yearly basis.
-Test takers won’t know exactly how many points they scored in each section but they will find out if they scored below 50%, between 50-70%, or above 70%.
+Test takers won’t know exactly how many points they scored in each section, but they will find out if they scored below 50%, between 50-70%, or above 70%.

 CFA Continuing Education Requirements